shader-slang/shader-slang.github.io/tools.md

 ## Debugging

-TODO: screenshots here.

-When generating SPIRV, Slang supports the Non-Semantic Debug Info extended SPIR-V instruction set that works with RenderDoc and NSight for shader debugging and profiling on Vulkan.
+When generating SPIRV, Slang supports the Non-Semantic Debug Info extended SPIR-V instruction set that works with [RenderDoc](https://renderdoc.org/) and NVIDIA NSight for shader debugging and profiling on Vulkan.